ThePrez/Manzan/docs/config/data.md

 * `format` can be used to define a nicer messages to be sent to the destination
 * `enabled` is a boolean (`true` or `false`) so a data source can be defined but disabled
-* `filter` is a string that can be used to filter through which events are sent to the destination